How to Heal an Open Wound on a Cat Fast — 8 Steps

 - Any wound near the eye, ear, abdomen, or chest

-- Signs of infection — swelling, heat, discharge, smell, or red streaking
+- Signs of infection — swelling, heat, discharge, smell, red streaking

 - Wound not healing or worsening after 5–7 days of home care